sayontan/suffusion/README.md

 To install the theme:

+1. Download the latest version from the [`dist`](https://github.com/sayontan/suffusion/tree/master/dist) folder of this repository
+2. Unzip the contents to your `wp-content/themes`` folder of your WordPress installation
+3. Activate the theme from your WordPress dashboard, under Appearance &rarr; Themes

-1. Download the latest version from the `dist` folder of this repository.
-Note that the last version officially released through WP was 4.4.9.
-The zip file corresponding to it has been made available.
+Note that the last version officially released through WordPress was 4.4.9.
+The ZIP file corresponding to it has been made available in the `dist` folder.
 In addition there have been two minor modifications to the code (made available as Version 4.5.0):
  * A correction to the code for Audio Post Formats to prevent a fatal error.
 Note that the error wouldn't occur if you have the Suffusion Shortcodes plugin
  * A small change to allow jQuery Cycle to be used if [Photonic](https://wordpress.org/plugins/photonic) is active.
 Photonic switched to using a different slideshow script in its version 1.62
-2. Unzip the contents to your `wp-content/themes` folder of your WordPress installation
-3. Activate the theme from your WordPress dashboard, under Appearance &rarr; Themes

 ## License